-42.6 Overtaking during the lap is permitted only if a car is delayed when leaving the red flag line and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
-In this case, drivers may only overtake to re-establish the order before the race was suspended.
+- 42.6 Overtaking is only permitted if : - a) A car is delayed when leaving the grid and cars behind cannot avoid passing it without unduly delaying the remainder of the field, or - b) There is more than one car starting from the pit lane and one of them is unduly delayed.

+In either case drivers may only overtake to re-establish the order before the race was suspended or the order the cars at the pit exit were in when the race was resumed.